 At meetings we use a process called consensus decision-making.
 It can be slow and complicated by personal issues, but it is often chosen by activists as it is better than voting or formal hierarchy at giving everyone an equal voice.

 We grow and forage food, but most comes from waste from wholesalers and supermarkets.
-Like many people on low incomes, we ‘go skipping’, looking for baguettes, pastries and pork pies thrown out at the end of the day as well as surplus fruit and vegetables donated from large warehouses.
+Like many people on low incomes, we ‘go skipping’, looking for bread, pastries, fruit and veg thrown out at the end of the day.
 We also save money by cooking in bulk as we share dinner together.

 We are off-grid, using electricity from a wind turbine and solar panels.
 This is always enough for efficient lights, music and charging phones.
 When it’s sunny or windy there is energy to charge laptops and for haircuts.
 However, we still cook using gas rather than wood.
 Volunteers and residents are asked to donate £10 a month to cover basics such as oil, staples, gas and mains water.

-The best days to visit are on our Community Workday on Thursday, through to the weekend.
+The best days to visit are on our Community Workdays on Thursday and Saturday.
 The community work day runs from 9.30am till mid afternoon, so join us at any time to get stuck in on site.

 Visitors can stay for two weeks; if you want to stay longer you can ask to do so at our weekly meetings.

 Outside Thursdays residents can seem busy doing their own thing and it can be challenging to know how to get involved.
 Other land-based projects organise more of a schedule for volunteers and might suit some people better.
-If you’re independent and self-motivated to get stuck in growing veg, chopping wood, cooking and welcoming visitors, you’re likely to enjoy yourself.
+If you’re independent and self-motivated to get stuck in growing veg, chopping wood, cooking, playing music and welcoming visitors, you’re likely to enjoy yourself.